nerdatcarvana/concord-parts-pipeline/README.md

 # Parts Request Workflow

+**This is a hack.
+There are much better solutions to this problem.
+I chose the GAS and G-Apps ecosystem because it is what my department was used to, because I didn't have clear access to proper resources, and because I thought "living off the land" was a good exercise for this project.**

 Google Apps Script backing the Parts Department request board.
 Pickers work a single spreadsheet tab; the script handles intake, identity resolution, event logging, shift reporting, and archival.